bigmanrook/bigmanrook/README.md

 - 👀 I’m interested in Deep learning and Web Development
 - 🌱 I’m currently learning Delphi, python, html, css, js and kivy
-- 💞️ I’m looking to learn as much as I possibly can in app development and databases
+- 💞️ I’m looking to learn as much as I possibly can in app development and cybersecurity
 - 📫 How to reach me:
 - wells.jude0208@gmail.com